aparna-1407/cs6474_project/index.md

 </p>

 **Experiment 3: Identity-aware Pose Retargeting**
+* We use the pre-trained [MagicDance](https://github.com/Boese0601/MagicDance) model which was originally to be used for re-targeting source images to videos given a pose sequence for the video frames.
+We re-purpose this model to do pose-transfer for a single source image given a reference image for the pose.

+* To achieve this, we first use [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to extract the pose-map for the body, face, and hands from the given reference image, and then use a modified pipeline of the MagicDance model to generate the pose-transferred image.

+* [#TODO: add some comments on the experiment observations and results]

 **Experiment 4: Text Conditioned image Editing**
 * Loading in a pretrained Stable Diffusion v1.4 model, the diffusion process is performed in the latent space (of size 4ˆ64ˆ64) of its pre-trained autoencoder, working with 512ˆ512-pixel images.